Brain-boosting foods for productivity: 10 foods that actually work

 6. Eggs for choline and memory formation

 Eggs are among the few foods containing choline, a nutrient that becomes acetylcholine in the brain – a neurotransmitter critical for memory and attention.
-One egg provides approximately 147mg of choline (about 27% of the adequate intake for adults), according to USDA nutritional data [12].
+One egg provides approximately 147mg of choline (about 27% of the adequate intake for adults), according to USDA FoodData Central nutritional composition data [12].
 Choline deficiency is associated with worse memory performance, even in healthy adults.

 The cognitive benefit of eggs comes from whole eggs – the yolk contains the choline.
 Acetylcholine is directly involved in learning and memory consolidation.
 A randomized controlled trial by Yamashita and colleagues, published in Lipids in Health and Disease, found that healthy middle-aged and older adults receiving egg yolk choline supplementation showed significant improvements in verbal memory over 12 weeks compared to placebo [6].